New True Crime Series Titled ‘Florida Man’ Will Detail The Serial Killers Of The Sunshine State

 “With access to Florida investigators and prosecutors, this series zeroes in on America’s most notorious, outrageous, craftiest killers from the Sunshine State.
 The series will unravel the strange twists and turns and try in vain to reason how and why this breed of killers took their crimes to levels beyond comprehension.”

-Blumhouse Television and Man vs Robot will work together to bring the series to Oxygen.
+Blumhouse Television and Man vs. Robot will work together to bring the series to Oxygen.
 Jason Blum and Marci Wiseman will executive produce from the Blumhouse side of things while Sergio Villa and Danny Villa will be the executive producer representatives from Man vs Robot.

 There is no start date for Florida Man as of yet, but hopefully, there will be more information soon.
 Some of the other series titles revealed for the Oxygen Network are: